osisoft/AVEVA-Adapter/shared-content/configuration/schedules.md

 # Schedules

-You can configure PI adapters to run scans based on a schedule.
-If the adapter supports schedules, each data item in the data selection configuration can be assigned a schedule.
-The adapter will then sample data for those data items at the scheduled time.
+You can configure the adapter to run scans based on a schedule.
+Each data item can be assigned to a schedule in the data selection configuration.
+The adapter samples data for those data items at the scheduled time.

-**Note:** If the adapter supports scheduling and you start an ingress component without a schedules configuration, a default schedules configuration will be added to be used as an example.
+**Note:** You start an ingress component without a schedule configuration, a default schedule configuration is added to use as an example.

-**Note:** When the adapter framework scheduler misses or skips a scan due to any reason, either one of the following messages is printed: `Scan skipped for schedule id <Id>` or `Scan missed for schedule <id>`.
+**Note:** When the adapter framework scheduler misses or skips a scan for any reason, either one of the following messages is printed: `Scan skipped for schedule id <Id>` or `Scan missed for schedule <id>`.

 ## Configure schedules